Press release

 3. Further details on the latest HSE news releases is available.

-4. Relevant guidance on working at height can be found here https://www.hse.gov.uk/work-at-height/index.htm
+4. HSE guidance on working safely at height is available.

 5. HSE does not pass sentences, set guidelines or collect any fines imposed.
 Relevant sentencing guidelines must be followed unless the court is satisfied that it would be contrary to the interests of justice to do so.
 The sentencing guidelines for health and safety offences can be found here.